emilkarlen/exactly/HOWTO-UPGRADE.md

 Unquoted string constant for the form `<<MARKER` must be quoted for syntax element `PROGRAM-ARGUMENT`

+## PATH values may not be surrounded by parentheses

+Remove any parentheses around PATH values.

 # [0.14.0]

 ## Renaming of types